ibexa/documentation-developer/docs/administration/content_organization/sections.md

 ### Registering users

 Registration form for your website is placed under this address: <yourdomain>/register.
-By default, new Users created in this way are placed in the Guest accounts group.
+By default, new users created in this way are placed in the Guest accounts group.
 To give your users a possibility to register themselves, follow the instructions on [enabling account registration](8_enable_account_registration.md).